deadlyvipers/dojo_rules/introduction.md

 Hi!
 My name is Shaylee Hansen.
-I'm taking this course in preparation for the Python/Django Web Development bootcamp I'm starting at the end of August.I've been learning about web development since January.
+I'm taking this course in preparation for the Python/Django Web Development bootcamp that I'm starting at the end of September.
+I've been learning about web development since January.
+I've enjoyed a lot of the Codecademy Paths but my favorie on so far has been the Git path :)